CraigNock/m4-3-react--state/README.md

 };
 ```

 Earlier, we suggested adding a hover state to each list item.
-Let's remove that; instead, the yellow background will be managed through React, based on the currently-selected index.
+Let's remove that; instead, the background will be managed through React, based on the currently-selected index.

 There is a way to set dynamic styles using the `styled` helper, but inline styles are a simpler strategy in these cases: